openedx/edx-documentation/en_us/shared/browsers.rst

 ***********************************

-The following table shows operating system and browser support for the edX Learning Management System, which students and course staff use to interact with course content.
+The following table shows operating system and browser support for the edX learning management system (LMS), which learners and course teams use to interact with course content.

 .. list-table::
    :widths: 20 10 10 10 10 10